joshbegley/nyt-latest/README.md

 **When Tennis Became a Stage for Right and Wrong During a Pandemic**\
 `The move to deport Novak Djokovic is not just an exercise of Australian law.
-It represents an enforcement of collectivist values during a pandemic.`\
+It represents an enforcement of collectivist values against an athlete who sought to play by his own rules.`\
 https://nytimes.com/2022/01/14/world/australia/novak-djokovic-australian-open.html?searchResultPosition=1

 **Maskless and Inaccurate**\